Workflow Infrastructure for Ops and RevOps

 outcome_contract.md

-Success metrics, manual fallback, and ownership boundaries.
+Success metrics, fallback triggers, and ownership boundaries.

 Operations